 If you have been charged with a major crime in South Carolina, you are entitled to a Preliminary Hearing.
 It is important for you to understand this process.
-Trey Harrell Law Office, LLC is here to help!
+Trey Harrell Auto Accident and Personal Injury Attorney is here to help!

 A Preliminary Hearing is a probable cause hearing conducted by a magistrate.
 The purpose of a Preliminary Hearing is to determine whether there is enough evidence to allow your case to be forwarded to General Sessions.